icon/x Created with Sketch.

 The jinja2format command returns events with a one new field,

-formatted_template, unless you specify an result option.
+formatted_template, unless you specify the result option.

 Example